-For example, if you're looking at standardized reporting of sales pipeline by stage (mentioned above), perhaps you notice some spikes in total pipeline starting in February.
+For example, if you're looking at standardized reporting of the sales pipeline by stage (mentioned above), perhaps you notice some spikes in the total pipeline starting in February.
 You decide to compare that to the timing of the newly implemented sales qualifying process to understand if the two are correlated.
 You generate a PowerPoint summarizing your findings for the team, also known as an ad hoc report.

 The following are familiar examples of ad hoc business reports:

 Google, Microsoft, and Slack are just the tip of the iceberg and the most obvious examples of applications containing ad hoc reports.

 Businesses are deploying more applications than ever before.
 According to Okta’s Business at Work Report for 2022, the average organization deploys 89 applications to their business; Larger companies deploy even more applications at 187 on average.

 You'd be hard-pressed to find a popular business application that doesn’t contain some kind of ad hoc reporting … Box, Tableau, Zoom, Smartsheet, Salesforce, Notion, Miro, Figma, Airtable, Monday, Jira, Zendesk, Lucidchart, SAP, AWS, Confluence… and the list goes on.

 All of them could be used to generate, distribute, and/or store an ad hoc report.